Least-upper-bound property: Generalization to ordered sets

 has an upper bound in Q, but does not have a least upper bound in Q (since the square root of two is irrational).
 The construction of the real numbers using Dedekind cuts takes advantage of this failure by defining the irrational numbers as the least upper bounds of certain subsets of the rationals.

 Proof

 Logical status

 The least-upper-bound property is equivalent to other forms of the completeness axiom, such as the convergence of Cauchy sequences or the nested intervals theorem.
-The logical status of the property depends on the construction of the real numbers used: in the synthetic approach, the property is usually taken as an axiom for the real numbers (see least upper bound axiom); in a constructive approach, the property must be proved as a theorem, either directly from the construction or as a consequence of some other form of completeness.
+The logical status of the property depends on the construction of the real numbers used: in the synthetic approach, the property is usually taken as an axiom for the real numbers; in a constructive approach, the property must be proved as a theorem, either directly from the construction or as a consequence of some other form of completeness.

 Proof using Cauchy sequences

 It is possible to prove the least-upper-bound property using the assumption that every Cauchy sequence of real numbers converges.
 Let S be a nonempty set of real numbers.
 If S has exactly one element, then its only element is a least upper bound.
 So consider S with more than one element, and suppose that S has an upper bound B_{1}.
 Since S is nonempty and has more than one element, there exists a real number A_{1} that is not an upper bound for S. Define sequences A_{1}, A_{2}, A_{3}, ... and B_{1}, B_{2}, B_{3}, ... recursively as follows: